 • GPLD does not provide data storage.
 Flash drives or other storage media may be available for loan or purchase.
 Data downloaded from the Internet may contain computer viruses and GPLD is not responsible for damage to any patron’s equipment.

 • Users are responsible for configuring their own equipment.
-Instruction regarding use of Library equipment and computing resources will be supported in accordance with the Library’s Information Service Policy.
+Instruction regarding use of Library equipment, computers, and digital resources will be supported in accordance with the Library’s Information Service Policy.

 Rev. 04/2019